-We will continue this routine testing and add testing related to proposed new regulations.
+We will continue this routine testing and add testing required by drinking water regulations.

 If my water is so safe, why doesn't it taste better?

 Our tap water is safe to drink!
 This is a true statement in Bellingham and for all customers of public water suppliers throughout the United States.
 However, to meet the extensive safe drinking water quality standards, public water suppliers must add treatment chemicals.